r-kupin/webserv/README.md

 - URI `/loc_0/text.txt` will be handled in `/var/www/loc_0/`, because nginx appends location address to parent location's root, if it isn't overridden.
 - URI `/loc_1/text.txt` will be handled by path, constructed as `path to executable` + `/loc_1`
 - URI `/loc_1/loc_2/text.txt` will be handled by path, constructed as `parrent's root` + `/loc_2`

-todo -> If location and all it's super-locations have no root definition at all - server will respond with *500 Internal Server Error*, if access is not restricted, and redirect not set.
 ##### index
 May have multiple args that define files that will be used as an index - meaning - shown when location get's accessed by address, following with `/`.
 Files are checked in the specified order - left to right.
 The last element of the list can be a file with an absolute path - meaning, path not from the current location's root - but from **root**-location's root.
 ```nginx